Meet Our Team

 He/His/Him

-Ateeq is the Financial Capability Coordinator at the IRC SLC Office.
-He supports refugees, immigrants, and non-immigrants in building credit, applying for loans, managing debt, and paying IOM travel loans.
+EmailWilliam is the Financial Capability Coordinator at the IRC SLC Office.
+In this role, he supports refugees, immigrants, and non-immigrants in building credit, applying for loans, managing debt, creating budgets and spending plans, and repaying IOM travel loans.

-When he is not at the IRC, he enjoys spending time with family, camping, and hiking.
+When he is not at the IRC, William enjoys everything Utah’s outdoors has to offer, including hiking, camping, hunting, and mountain biking.

 Ahmed Ajeel